LowerRockLabs/LaravelLivewireTablesAdvancedFilters/README.md

 ## Other Notes
 This package makes several on-the-fly adjustments to the default toolbar blade, including:
 * Customisable width of the filter menu
+    Set the following value in the configuration file.
+You may pass any valid width class/selectors to this field.
+    'customFilterMenuWidth' => 'md:w-80',
 * Filter menu will lock open until you click to close the menu